-The storm hood was the best one that we tried, with three pull-cord adjustment points, one in the back and two in the front.
-It fits great with a helmet on as well.
-Additionally, the zippers are watertight and incredibly easy to manipulate.
-The waistline and the sleeves of the FL were adequately long for our tester, offering superior protection when bending over and when swinging arms overhead.
+The storm hood is the best one we've tried, with three pull-cord adjustment points, one in the back and two in the front.
+Together these ensure a secure and comfortable fit with or without a helmet on.
+Additionally, the zippers on this premium hardshell are watertight and incredibly easy to operate.

 Mobility and Fit

 Our head tester for this review is 6'2" tall and weighs 175 pounds.
 He has relatively broad shoulders but an otherwise skinny frame, and we ordered him a size large jacket for this review.
 It fit him well.